Topics ICHAA held the "Meeting of Code Administration Managers and Practitioners in 2019

 Opening remarks

-Prior to the meeting, Mr. Makoto Hatano, Chairperson of the Pharmaceutical Association of Japan (PAK) Code Compliance Promotion Committee, stated the basic policy of the Committee for FY2019: "We support our member companies to comply with not only relevant laws and regulations but also with the PAK Code and other voluntary codes and to fulfill their social responsibilities with high ethical standards as a member of life-related industries.
-The Committee also introduced its key issues: "Supporting member companies to promote compliance," "Promoting appropriate information disclosure based on transparency guidelines," "Responding to guidelines on activities for providing sales information on ethical drugs," and "Collaborating with the government, JFMA, JFTC, IFPMA and other related domestic and international organizations, collecting and disseminating information, and providing feedback. and feedback" were introduced.
-He also introduced a report from the Pharmaceutical Association on its activities to raise awareness and disseminate the Consensus Framework agreed and signed in Japan in 2018 at the APEC Business Ethics Forum 2019, held in Chile in September 2019.
+Prior to the meeting, Makoto Hatano, Chairperson of the JPMA Code Compliance Committee, stated the basic policy of the Committee for fiscal 2019: "We will support our member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by ensuring that they comply not only with relevant laws and regulations but also with the JPMA Code and other voluntary codes.
+The Committee also introduced its key issues: "Supporting member companies to promote compliance," "Promoting appropriate information disclosure based on the Transparency Guideline," "Responding to the Guideline for the Provision of Marketing Information on Ethical Drugs," and "Collaborating with the government, JFMA, JFTC, IFPMA and other related organizations in Japan and abroad, collecting and disseminating information, and providing feedback. and feedback" were introduced.
+He also introduced the JPMA's report on its activities to raise awareness and disseminate the Consensus Framework agreed and signed in Japan in 2018 at the APEC Business Ethics Forum 2019, held in Chile in September 2019.

 Code Revision Report

-Mr. Hatano, Chairperson of the Working Committee, reported on the status of member companies' response to the Pharmaceutical Manufacturers Association Code of Practice ("Pharmaceutical Manufacturers Association Code"), which was revised in November 2018 (results of a survey conducted on member companies in June 2019).
-He then reported that the Pharmaceutical Association Code was revised as of September 19, 2019, in response to the "Guidelines on Activities for Providing Marketing Information on Prescription Drugs" (hereinafter referred to as the "Guidelines") notified in September 2018, and in response to the creation of the Code by related organizations based on the Guidelines.
-He explained that the three points of the revision of the Pharmaceutical Cooperative Association Code are (1) addition of the requirement to comply with the Guidelines, (2) addition of the provisions of the Guidelines in the commentary, and (3) specification of the Code Compliance Promotion Committee as the committee in charge of the Guidelines, which will be implemented on October 1, 2019.
+Chairperson Hatano reported on the status of member companies' response to the JPMA Code of Practice ("JPMA Code") revised in November 2018 (results of a Survey among Member Companies conducted in June 2019).
+He then reported that the JPMA Code was revised as of September 19, 2019, in response to the "Guidelines on Activities for Providing Marketing Information on Prescription Drugs" (hereinafter referred to as the Guidelines) notified in September 2018, and in response to the creation of a JPMA Code of Practice by related organizations based on the Guidelines.
+He explained that the revised JPMA Code has three key points: (1) adding the requirement to comply with the Guidelines, (2) adding the provisions of the Guidelines in the Explanation, and (3) specifying the Code Compliance Committee as the Committee in charge of the Guidelines, which will be implemented on October 1, 2019.

 Code of Practice Measures Case Study

-Mr. Hiroaki Mizoguchi, Deputy Practice Chair of the Code and Compliance Promotion Committee, stated that it should be well understood that "action" is a request by the Code and Compliance Promotion Committee for voluntary improvement by the violating company, which is different from imposing a punishment or penalty.
+Mr. Hiroaki Mizoguchi, Deputy Practice Chairperson of the Code Compliance Committee, stated that it should be well understood that "action" is the Code Compliance Committee's request for voluntary improvement from the violating company, which is different from imposing a punishment or penalty.
 He then explained the viewpoints of the measures and other aspects of the reference cases of "promotional activities prior to marketing authorization using IR information" and "promotional materials using real-world data including in-house drugs not yet approved in Japan".

 He pointed out the weak governance in the process of instructions, orders, and execution by the Sales Division, and the continued use of promotional materials in violation of the guidelines while being aware of the violation.
 The presentation included concrete explanations of the perspectives of the measures to be taken.
 Finally, he concluded by suggesting that the collection of case studies of actions taken be used as a reference for promoting code compliance at each company.